Utah teacher forces student to wash off Ash Wednesday cross

 “The actions were unacceptable,” Williams said.
 “No student should ever be asked or required to remove an ash cross from his or her forehead.”

-The teacher, Moana Patterson, was called into a meeting with the principal and the school board about the incident, Williams said.
+The teacher, Moana Patterson, was called into a meeting with the principal about the incident, Williams said.
 After that meeting, she called Fisher to apologize, he said.

 Fisher, who lives with William, said Patterson gave a handwritten note and candy bar to William as an apology.

-Note: This version of the story clarifies that the Catholic deacon is a member of the school district.